 With Charleston’s dining scene named one of the best in the nation, it is only fitting that the Holy City has begun to parallel its culinary industry with a booming craft beer industry.
-Spring in Charleston comes with the perfect weather to indulge in a cold beer from one of the fifteen breweries around town.
+Fall in Charleston comes with the perfect weather to indulge in a cold beer from one of the fifteen breweries around town.
 Explore some of these nationally known craft beer destinations that are based right here in Charleston.

 Palmetto Brewery– Established in 1993, Palmetto Brewing Company was the first brewery to open in Charleston since Prohibition.
 The original Palmetto Brewery was in operation before the beginning of the Civil War until the start of Prohibition, when it was forced to close its doors.
 Today, Palmetto Brewery offers a range of beers, brewing each and every one right here in the Lowcountry.
 Delight in the taste of their Espresso Porter or Amber Ale.

 Revelry Brewing– Located downtown, Revelry Brewing is fairly new to the craft beer scene, winning the “Best New Brewery in South Carolina Award” in 2015.
 With a fun and inviting atmosphere, the name “Revelry” quite literally means, “boisterous festivities, while enjoying craft beer.”
 Revelry was awarded a golf medal in the US Open Beer Championships for their Gullah Cream Ale, a crowd favorite.